mirazmanji/git-profiler-react/README.md

 #### This project was built with React 18.2 using the latest functional components and hooks functionality.
 * React Class Components are becoming obsolete which is why this was done in functional components with hooks.
 * I could have used Redux to manage states but that's too much overhead for a lightweight app.
+#### READ.ME repo files are found, fetched, then analyzed with GPT3 AI
 #### The API server runs on express using a cloud MongoDB server for caching git users.
 * Access instructions to the MongoDB server are in the .env file.
 #### The styling was done with Bootstrap 5.